YourOpenDAta/ckan_yoda/README.md

 docker-compose restart proxy
 ```

-In development you have to modify `/etc/hosts` adding the mapping of the services to the reverse proxy:
+In development you have to modify `/etc/hosts` or `C:\Windows\System32\drivers\etc` adding the mapping of the services to the reverse proxy:
 ```
 127.0.0.1 portal-yoda.dit.upm.es
 127.0.0.1 broker-yoda.dit.upm.es